jdriselvato/NDS-Homebrew-Development/README.md

-# NDS-Development Intro
+# NDS-Development
-This is my research and development for programming on the Nintendo DS.
+The Nintendo DS has a special place in my heart and I thought it was about time to started developing on it.
+You'll find resources, examples I've developed and more as I learn more about the NDS and devkitpro.

 # Repo Examples
 #### *improved-simple*